FH-Potsdam/urban-data-vis-cards-website/src/site/curate.md

 <section class="section instructions-section">
 	<div>
 		<h2>4.
 Dimension selection</h2>
-		<p>Group selects (max.)
-3 dimensions they think are most important to the  presented challenge. <i>This step can take up quite some time.
-If time is limited preselect the dimensions and skip this step.</i></p>
+		<p>The group selects all dimensions that fit the theme of the collection.
+Be aware that the more dimensions are selected the more time the overall activity will require.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/4-dimension-selection.jpg" alt="Introduction of workshop material" />